szilard/benchm-ml/README.md

-### Simple/basic/limited/incomplete benchmark of machine learning libraries for scalability/speed and accuracy
+### Simple/basic/limited/incomplete benchmark for scalability/speed and accuracy of machine learning
+libraries for classification

 This project aims at a *minimal* benchmark for scalability, speed and accuracy of commonly used implementations of a few machine learning algorithms.
 The target is 2-way classification with numeric and categorical inputs (of